-We connect artists into communities to explore how consistent longer-term artistic engagement impacts on children and families’ lives often in ‘hard-to-reach’ communities and settings.
+We connect artists with communities to explore how consistent longer-term artistic engagement impacts on children and families’ lives.
 You can explore the current Community Engagement projects we have running in and around Scotland here or find out about past projects which have now come to an end.

 Toddle Tours 2016